 SOAS graduates aspire to varied and ambitious goals.
 Whether it be developing a career as a UN diplomat, dreaming of staging a kabuki play, or championing human rights, SOAS develops the skills for students to excel in their chosen area when they graduate.

+SOAS offers training in basic computing and MS Office software in the autumn term, plus additional online training courses.
 Across the campus there are a wide range of open access computer labs; specialist language and music labs; multi-media facilities; plus research and special needs computer facilities.

-At SOAS it is possible to join a wide variety of sports’ societies, including Badminton, Basketball, Boxing, Cricket, Football, Lacrosse, Netball, Pool and Snooker, Rugby, Running, Squash, Swimming, Tennis and Volleyball.Studying for a University of London degree automatically qualifies you as a member of Student Central, which operates a range of sports facilities for students.
+At SOAS it is possible to join a wide variety of sports’ societies, including Badminton, Basketball, Boxing, Cricket, Football, Lacrosse, Netball, Pool and Snooker, Rugby, Running, Squash, Swimming, Tennis and Volleyball.

 Students will find making friends at SOAS easy by joining any of a wide range of sports, societies, events and student-led clubs.

-Clubs are as varied as the Beekeepers, who care for two beehives on the roof of SOAS; to the South Asian Film Society, which celebrates Bollywood and South Asia’s rich film culture; the Women’s Rugby Team; to the much discussed Hummus Society.
+Clubs are as varied as the Beekeepers, who care for two beehives on the roof of SOAS; to the South Asian Film Society, which celebrates Bollywood and South Asia’s rich film culture; the Women’s Rugby Team; to the much-discussed Hummus Society.

 SOAS Students’ Union is a bustling and diverse environment, which offers support and representation for all SOAS students.
 The Union organises approximately fifty clubs and societies, covering sport, dining, political debate, cultural issues and everything in between.